captainzero93/security_harden_linux/README.md

 **Note:** 100 is effectively impossible without breaking functionality.

-### **Limitations:**
+### Limitations:

 **This script DOES NOT provide:**
-- ❌ Complete compliance with any framework
+- Complete compliance with any framework
-- ❌ Encryption at rest (use LUKS)
+- Encryption at rest (use LUKS)
-- ❌ Network segmentation (use VLANs, subnets)
+- Network segmentation (use VLANs, subnets)
-- ❌ Application-level controls
+- Application-level controls
-- ❌ Data loss prevention
+- Data loss prevention
-- ❌ Backup solutions
+- Backup solutions
-- ❌ High availability
+- High availability
-- ❌ Disaster recovery
+- Disaster recovery
-- ❌ Organizational policies
+- Organizational policies
-- ❌ Physical security
+- Physical security

 **For full compliance, you'll also need:**
 - Encryption solutions (LUKS, GPG)